Winter 2022 FAQs

 Click on IDEA Center

-You can then see the schedule and Zoom invitation link to the tutoring session that you wish to join.
+You can then see the Winter 2022 schedule and Zoom invitation link or room # for the tutoring session that you wish to join.

 Remote classes are classes that will be taught live at the same time and day each week as if in a classroom.
 Students access the class by entering through the Canvas course site and then clicking on a posted link for a Zoom meeting.
 The instructor and students will be online together and meet in real time.
 Each instructor will have live meetings throughout the quarter and will run the class as if it were in a classroom.
 Students should schedule a remote class as if it were on campus and be mindful of potential schedule conflicts.